Washington Legislature’s Democrats announce tentative deal on new state budget

 Lawmakers have been debating that policy all session.
 Thursday morning, one of those proposals, HB 2140, was added to the House floor calendar.
 A final and different version of that bill may still emerge before it gets a final vote.

-That bill comes after local school districts say they have struggled to adjust to life after the Legislature’s 2017 K-12 school funding plan, under which the state increased its share of funding for basic-education costs.
+That bill comes after local school districts say they have struggled to adjust after the Legislature’s 2017 K-12 school funding plan, under which the state increased its share of funding for basic-education costs.

 School districts say they need authority to raise local property-tax levies in order to be properly funded.